 Please check the following link prior to publishing:

-ChemProp License Expiration?
+ChemProp License/Version Expiration?

 Please note, obsolete ChemProp versions always expire after a certain deadline.
 Updates will be provided in time, so if your ChemProp installation is expired already, please update from the same source as your original version.
 If you do not have the current download access information available, just ask by email again.

 How to Obtain a ChemProp License